18F/handbook/pages/hiring-staying-or-changing-jobs/resume.md

 #### EDUCATION

+`You can add in particular awards or distinctions here too.
+I was not a particularly distinguished student. :) `

 University of Minnesota - Twin Cities Minneapolis, MN United States
 Bachelor's Degree MM/YYYY
 Major: English
 Minor: Japanese

-`You can add in particular awards or distinctions here too.
-I was not a particularly distinguished student. :) `

 #### LANGUAGE SKILLS

+`This is totally optional.
+For each language you speak in addition to English, list the levels at which you speak, write, and read.
+More details: https://www.usajobs.gov/Help/how-to/account/profile/languages/ `

 Language: Japanese
 Spoken Level: Novice
 Written Level: Novice
 Reading Level: Novice

-`This is totally optional.
-For each language you speak in addition to English, list the levels at which you speak, write, and read.
-More details: https://www.usajobs.gov/Help/how-to/account/profile/languages/ `

 #### REFERENCES

+`While I listed references on my resume, it’s not required.
+The hiring and talent folks won’t cold call your references, they’ll ask you for permission later on in the process.`

-Name: Super Awesomeboss
+Name: Jeff Awesomeboss
 Employer: University of Minnesota
 Title: The Best Boss
 Email: teamlead@awesomeboss.com

-`While I listed references on my resume, it’s not required.
-The hiring folks wouldn’t cold call your references, they’d ask you for their contact information later on in the process.`